Felisha Pasaribu

 Felisha Alberta Nathaniel Pasaribu (born 11 September 2005) is an Indonesian badminton player from the Exist club.
 She was a bronze medalists in the mixed doubles at the 2025 Asian Championships.

 Career

 2025

-In April, she made impressive run with Jafar Hidayatullah as semifinalist at Asia Championships at their debut by beating the seventh seed Cheng Xing and Zhang Chi at the first round and third seed Goh Soon Huat and Lai Shevon Jemie at the quarterfinal.
+In April, she made impressive run with Jafar Hidayatullah as semifinalist at Asia Championships at their debut by beating the seventh seed Cheng Xing and Zhang Chi at the first round and third seed Goh Soon Huat and Shevon Jemie Lai at the quarter-final.
 They went to win Taipei Open defeated their compatriots Dejan Ferdinansyah and Siti Fadia Silva Ramadhanti.
 At Japan Open, they defeated All England's champions Guo Xinwa and Chen Fanghui but lost to Chen Tang Jie and Toh Ee Wei.
-They avanged their Asia Championships defeat by beating Hiroki Midorikawa and Natsu Saito at the first round of China Masters but lost at the next round to the reigning world champion's Chen Tang Jie and Toh Ee Wei.
+They avenged their Asia Championships defeat by beating Hiroki Midorikawa and Natsu Saito at the first round of China Masters but lost at the next round to the reigning world champion's Chen Tang Jie and Toh Ee Wei.
+They reached the final in Australian Open but losing out again to the Chen and Toh.
+In December, she competed at the SEA Games, and won the silver medal in the women's team event.